CUBRID/cubrid-testtools/doc/shell_guide.md

 # 4 Regression Test Sustaining
 We execute shell test for each CI build, and execute code coverage test monthly.
-Both of the test are started automatically when the controller receive a test message.
+Both of the tests are started automatically when the controller receives a test message.
 We just need to verify the test results, and report the issues.

 ## 4.1 Verify Regression Test Results
 ### Result Overview
-Open qahome in browser, then select build number.
-'Function Result' page will be displayed.
+Open ['QA homepage'](http://qahome.cubrid.org) in browser, then select the build number. `'Function Result'` page will be displayed.
 Find `shell` and `shell_debug` in linux part, and find `shell` in windows part.

 ![shell_linux](./shell_image/image1.png)

 ![shell_windows](./shell_image/image2.png)

-If there are crash failures, an alarm icon will appear in the 'Total' column, like this:
+If there are crash failures, an alarm icon will appear in the `'Total'` column, like this:

 ![shell_crash](./shell_image/image12.png)

 In the overview page, we should check the values in all the colomns.
 The most important check items are:
 |column|check point|
 |---|---|